Our Plants

 • Hydrangea arborescens Z 4-9

-Small white fertile flowers bloom in May-July in flattened clusters (corymbs to 2-6”across).
-Scattered continuing flowering may occur throughout summer to September.
-A few large sterile flowers usually appear in the cluster for a lacecap.
+Small white fertile flowers bloom in May-July in flattened clusters (corymbs to 2-6” across).
+Scattered continuing flowering may occur through September.
+Large sterile flowers usually appear in the cluster for a lacecap.
+Flowers give way to dehiscent seed capsules which ripen in October-November.

 $18.95/ONLY AVAILABLE ON SITE @ NURSERY